 The pharmacy offered a range of additional services including flu vaccinations.
-The signed patient group direction for the current flu vaccination service was available.
+The signed patient group direction for the most recent flu vaccination service was available.
 The pharmacy had all the required equipment to run the vaccination services.
 The pharmacy offered the NHS New Medicines Service.
 Pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
-The pharmacy offered the Pharmacy First service.
-The RP had completed all required training and had appropriate equipment to manage the service.
-The SI had spent time with the local GP practices to ensure they were aware what conditions and people could be managed through the Pharmacy First service.
-And they challenged when inappropriate referrals were received.
+The pharmacy dispensed medicines and gave advice to people who used drugs.
+The RP liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.